cpittet/ada-teamphilippe/index.md

 Result of the custom K medioids algorithm and small investigation of the clusters.

 ## Regression analysis (Cyrille and Alessio)

+How do the opinions of different groups of people in the news about Mark Zuckerberg and his companies relate to the the success his success ?
+To investigate this question, we use different regression analyses.
+This allows us to discover if there are certain trends for a given group, whether these trends are statistically significant and how they impact his success.
+We see below how we can quantify the success of Mark Zuckerberg.

 ### How can we measure the success of an entrepreneur ?

 There are different possible ways to quantify the success of an entrepreneur.
 If we remain down to earth and do not enter philosophical discussions on what actually is success, we can imagine evaluating our person of interest, Mark Zuckerberg, by looking at his wealth over time.
 However, this is not always